 Chicago, IL 60604

 Minnesota State College Southeast is committed to continually improving its programs and services.
-The Academic Quality Improvement Program (AQIP) is an alternative accreditation method of the Higher Learning Commission (HLC) designed to instill the practices of Continuous Quality Improvement.
-Minnesota State College Southeast was admitted to AQIP in 2003.
+The Open Pathway is one of three institutional accreditation pathways available through the Higher Learning Commission designed to foster the practices of Continuous Quality Improvement through regular monitoring throughout a 10-year cycle.

 Distance Delivery Accreditation